-Let the words of my mouth and the meditation of my heart be acceptable in your sight, O LORD, my rock and my redeemer.
+Let the words of my mouth and the meditation of my heart be acceptable in your sight, O LORD, my rock and my redeemer (Psalm 19:14).

 These six tips will help you as you instruct your child.
 But before you can teach your child, you want to assess your use of words.
 These tips start with you.

-1 – Do not be hung-up about words.
+1 – Do not be hung up about words.
 Words are words.
-You do not have to giggle when you say penis or feel as though you’ve gotten away with something when you say damn.
-The bigger issue is the motive behind your words (Luke 6:45).
+You do not have to giggle when you say penis or feel like you’ve gotten away with something when you say damn.
+The more significant issue is the motive behind your words (Luke 6:45).

 4 – Are you a crude dude?
 Regularly assess yourself.
 What has the feedback been from those closest to you?
 How do they perceive, understand, and think about your speech patterns?

 5 – Have your words weighed.
-Most people will not give honest and critical feedback about the deeper matters of the heart.
+Most people will not give honest and critical feedback about the more profound matters of the heart.
 You will have to pursue it.
 Do not be afraid to seek out your friends to serve you with their assessment of your speech patterns.

 6 – Are you an encourager?
 Do the people around you feel more encouraged or discouraged after spending time with you?
 How does your speech affect others?
 Are you characterized as a “redemptive builder” by your words?